NatBat92/disney-villains/README.md

 # Disney Villains

 This website is somewhere for people, like me, who enjoy the bad guys of the Disney world.
-They can learn more about the characters who are out to stop the good guys.
+This website allows the user to learn more about the characters who are out to stop the good guys.
 This project is the basis of what can become something much larger, with more characters being added as the Disney franchise grows.

-The first page is an introduction for users of the site and includes a timeline of all the villains mentioned in the later pages and those who are featured in the header image.
-There are three main pages focused on the villains themselves, one for each gender of villain, with an image of each and a basic look at who they are and which movie they are from etc. The third page is more detailed with all the character biographies in which feature a more in depth look at the characters themselves.
-The final page in the website is for the site user to have their say and choose a villain who is not listed on the site already and to have them included in a future site release.
+The first page is an introduction for users of the site, it includes a timeline of all the villains mentioned in the later pages and those who are featured in the header image.
+There are three main pages focused on the villains themselves, one for each gender of villain, with an image of each and a brief descriptiom of who they are and which movie they are from etc. The third page contains a more detailed description of the characters and a more in depth look at the movie they are featured in as the villain.
+The final page of the website is for the user to have their say and request another villain to be added to the website.

-The goal of this website is for people who are a fan of the Disney franchise (villains in particular) to be able to see the characters that they love, all in one place and can read up about them and see where they fall in the Disney movie timeline and find out what makes that character unique.
+The goal of this website is for users who are a fan of the Disney franchise (villains in particular) to be able to see the characters that they love, all in one place and can read up about them and see where they fall in the Disney movie timeline and find out what makes that character unique.

 ## Business Goals

-* Gathering place for Disney Villain fans
+* Gathering place for Disney villain fans
-* Raise the villains fan base
+* Increase the villains fan base
-* Introduce people to the villains and a bit of their history
+* Introduce users to the villains and educate them about their history

 ## Customer Goals